ivangfr/axon-springboot-websocket/README.md

   `restaurant-service` was implemented using the `Axon Framework`.
 Every time a restaurant is added, updated, or deleted, the service emits the respective event, i.e., `RestaurantAddedEvent`, `RestaurantUpdatedEvent`, or `RestaurantDeletedEvent`.
 The same applies to the restaurant dishes, whose events are: `RestaurantDishAddedEvent`, `RestaurantDishUpdatedEvent`, or `RestaurantDishDeletedEvent`.

   `restaurant-service` uses `PostgreSQL` to store restaurant/dish data.
-Additionally, it listens to order events, collects the order information that it needs, and stores them in an order table present in its own database, so that it doesn't need to call another service to get this information.
+Additionally, it listens to order events, collects the order information that it needs, and stores it in an order table present in its own database, so that it doesn't need to call another service to get this information.

 - ### food-ordering-service